sungnga/practice/graphQL/graphql-prisma/README.md

 ### Prisma 101: Create Project with Prisma and Docker
 - Prisma website: https://www.prisma.io/
 - A blog post on how to create project with Prisma: https://medium.com/better-programming/prisma-graphql-how-to-9a3d09419e93
-- Install the Prisma module globally: `sudo npm i -g prisma` **1.
-Set Up Prisma**
+- Install the Prisma module globally: `sudo npm i -g prisma` <br>
+**1. Set Up Prisma**
 - Create a new directory and call it graphql-prisma
 - Cd into this directory and create an empty folder called prisma
 - Inside the prisma directory:
   - Run: `prisma init --endpoint http://localhost:4466`
   - This process will create 2 files inside the prisma directory
-    - datamodel.prisma file - contains the schema
+    - datamodel.prisma file - This defines the GraphQL API for Prisma.
+That would be what we access at localhost:4466 and Prisma is what we interact with from our Node.js application.
+This file also determines what the data in our database is going to look like
-    - prisma.yml file - contains the endpoint and datamodel
+    - prisma.yml file - contains the endpoint and datamodel <br>
 **2. Set Up Docker**
 - Inside the prisma directory:
   - Create a file called docker.compose.yml and fill in the Postgres database credentials and port setup